Why look for new solutions to youth employability when some are already working?

 Following on from the momentum of these Youth awards, Microsoft through their overarching programme ‘Youthspark’, Adecco Group through their labour market skills initiatives and Accenture through their ‘Skills to Succeed’ programme will continue to collaborate to implement and support further expertise that is driving jobs and growth in Europe for our next big bet: YOUTH!

-The President of the European Parliament endorses the Junior Enterprises
+President of the Commitee of the Regions Markku Markkula about European Junior Enterprises